-Whether it’s your first time here or you’re coming back to us after spending time at home, we’re here to make sure your arrival is as easy as possible.
+Whether it’s your first time here or you’re returning after spending time at home, we’re here to make sure your arrival is as easy as possible.
 Studying at St Mary’s is a fun and rewarding experience – this year will be too.

 The International Department is a good source of information.
-If you’re ever not sure about anything or if you need a bit of extra support, please get in touch with us by emailing firstname.lastname@example.org.
+If you’re ever not sure about anything or if you need a bit of extra support, please get in touch with us by emailing email@example.com.
+If you’re a new student coming to London for the first time this spring, we can give you some advice to help you get settled.
 Social events are a little different this year, but we recommend that you look out for virtual and in-person activities organised by the Students’ Union.
-They’re a great way to make friends.
-We’ll be running an online orientation programme in January 2021, so if your course starts then, we’ll email you with information about that.
+They’re a great way to connect with friends.

-If you’ll be living in private accommodation and you need to quarantine, you’ll need to get in touch with your landlord or accommodation manager to confirm your arrival date and quarantine arrangements.
+If you’ll be living in private accommodation and you need to quarantine, please get in touch with your landlord or accommodation manager to confirm your arrival date and quarantine arrangements.
 Remember to let us know if you need help travelling to your accommodation without using public transport.

 I'm new to St Mary's.
 When should I arrive?

 We’ve heard that some students are experiencing visa delays and problems with flights this year.
-If you have trouble arriving in or returning to the UK, please let us know.
-We can advise you on who to tell and some online activities you can engage with.
+Don’t worry if you’re in this position, but please do let us know.
+We can give you some helpful advice.

-Quarantining may sound scary, but it just means that you’ll need to stay at home for the first two weeks after you arrive to limit the possible spread of the coronavirus.
-You will need to quarantine unless the country where you live is exempt from quarantine requirements.
-The exemption list is updated frequently, so please keep checking it before you travel to make sure your situation hasn’t changed.
-Exemption is based on residence, not nationality, so even UK citizens may have to quarantine when returning from abroad.
+Quarantining may sound scary, but it just means that you’ll need to stay at home or in a hotel for the first ten days after you arrive to limit the possible spread of the coronavirus.
+All passengers need to quarantine unless they’re arriving from the UK, Ireland, the Channel Islands or the Isle of Man.
+This requirement is based on residence, not nationality, so even UK citizens have to quarantine when returning from abroad.

 What should I do now?